 Management of the Group does not monitor assets and liabilities by segments and therefore this information has not been disclosed.
-Fully owned subsidiaries Iskon Internet, Combis (that is owned through HT holding d.o.o.) and HT Production (until the merger with HT on 1 June 2022) are consolidated within the respective operating segments to which they relate.
+Fully owned subsidiaries Combis d.o.o. (that is owned through HT holding d.o.o.) and Iskon Internet d.d. (until the merger with HT on 1 January 2024) are consolidated within the respective operating segments to which they relate.

-Segment information (continued)
+4 Revenues from core business and segment information (continued)